mattyb4/Cluster-Scout/README.md

 2. **Download structures** — same as above (previously downloaded files are reused automatically)
 3. **Find mutation clusters** — computes pairwise 3D distances between all recurrent mutations on each protein; outputs mutations that cluster within 10 Å of at least one other mutation

-The main output for PTM-proximity mode is **`Output/ptm_mutation_proximity_db.tsv`** — a table of PTM sites, their nearby COSMIC mutations, 3D distances, 14-3-3 binding predictions, and PolyPhen-2 pathogenicity scores.
+The main output for PTM-proximity mode is **`Output/ptm_mutation_proximity_db.tsv`** — a table of PTM sites, their nearby COSMIC mutations, 3D distances, 14-3-3 binding predictions, kinase predictions, disorder scores, and PolyPhen-2 pathogenicity scores.

+Checking **"Long format output"** on the Pipeline tab additionally produces **`Output/ptm_mutation_proximity_long.tsv`**, with one row per PTM/mutation pair instead of one row per PTM site.
+This is what powers the per-mutation detail table on the Results tab and the patient-count-aware Visualization plots — without it, those views fall back to parsing the wide-format summary columns, which don't carry per-mutation patient counts.

 The main output for mutation-clustering mode is **`Output/mutation_cluster_db.tsv`** — a table of recurrent mutations and other mutations clustering within 10 Å of them in 3D space.

 ---
-## Interpereting the Data
+## Interpreting the Data

 ### Output Database
 The main output of this pipeline is ptm_mutation_proximity_db.tsv, found in the Output folder.
 This tsv file has the following columns: